sheryjebu/introduction-to-oop/CSharp/activity_3.md

 - Draw a diagram to show a `Pigeon` subclass extending the base class `Bird`

+- The `Pigeon` class will inherit the following attributes and methods from the `Bird` class:

+- Name
+- Color
+- Speak
+- Fly

+- In addition to this, the `Pigeon` will also have a method called `EatPizza`, without a return data type as when the method is called, it will write an output string to the console.
+Only the `Pigeon` can `EatPizza`.

 You can use pen and paper or any digital drawing tool you prefer.

+An example solution to the diagram is available [here](./solutions/activity_3_exercise_3.2.png).

 ---